Wednesday 18 October 2023

 Seconds seemed like minutes as it stood immobile, head raised but at last it relaxed, well as far as a bird as highly strung as a White's Thrush can ever achieve and hopped out further to lower its head and pick up a bright red berry in its bill, swallow it and then, stood for a moment before turning and retreating back into cover.
 It had been in the open for too long and needed the re-assurance of the dark shaded woodland's interior.

-This camera shy bird was in the open for no more than four minutes but what minutes they were, as in that time I could absorb every detail of its sublime plumage and savour this rarest of moments in its presence.
+This camera shy bird was in the open for no more than four minutes but what minutes they were, as in that time available I could absorb every detail of its sublime plumage and savour this rarest of moments in its presence.

 Truly wonderful, desired by any birder worth his or her salt this bird, thousands of miles off course, had granted me the best views I have ever had, exceeding the exceptional views of the one last year at Lerwick.Who would have thought that possible?
 Certainly not me.Normally this thrush grants only the briefest and often most obscured of views, yet the only two White's Thrushes I have seen in Britain have both given themselves up entirely.